kytos/documentation/tutorials/napps/publishing_your_own_napp.rst

 How to install a NApp from |napps_server|
 *****************************************

-Now that you published you first Napp, you must install that.To do this is very simple, using the command provide by ``kytos-utils``.You can download the Napp from |napps_server|_ and install that.
+Now that you published you first Napp, you must install them.To do this is very simple, using the command provide by ``kytos-utils``.You can download the Napp from |napps_server|_ and install this.

 .. code-block:: bash